* Eicher believed to be only Asian firm left in auction -paper

 * Eicher currently finalizing terms with advisers -paper

-BANGALORE/BERLIN, Sept 7 (Reuters) - India's Eicher Motors is set to make a $1.8 billion-$2 billion bid for Italian motorcycle manufacturer Ducati, the Economic Times daily reported on Thursday, although the sale of the brand by German owner Volkswagen remains in limbo.
+Sept 7 (Reuters) - India's Eicher Motors is set to make a $1.8 billion-$2 billion bid for Italian motorcycle manufacturer Ducati, the Economic Times daily reported on Thursday, sending the shares in the maker of Royal Enfield motorbikes to a record high.

-Mumbai-based Eicher, which makes Royal Enfield motorbikes, is believed to be the only Asian firm left in the auction and is currently finalizing terms ahead of the bid deadline of end-September, the newspaper said, quoting unnamed sources. (http://bit.ly/2eHOiI5)
+Eicher is believed to be the only Asian company left in the auction and is currently finalizing terms with advisers ahead of the scheduled bid deadline of end September, the newspaper said, quoting unnamed sources. (http://bit.ly/2eHOiI5)

-Sources familiar with the auction, however, told Reuters earlier this week that Volkswagen had put the sale on hold after resistance from German trade unions and internal rifts over strategy.
+But sources familiar with the matter told Reuters earlier this week that Volkswagen had put the sale on hold after resistance from German trade unions and internal rifts on strategy.

-The sources said VW had told five bidders to hold off making binding bids for the motorbike brand based in the northern Italian city of Bologna.
+The sources said VW had told five bidders to hold off making binding bids for the motorbike brand, which it put up for sale in April to help fund a strategic overhaul.

-Meanwhile, Eicher shares were up 3.4 percent at around 0900 GMT after earlier rising as much as 3.9 pct on the bid report.
+Eicher shares were up 3.4 percent at around 0900 GMT after earlier rising as much as 3.9 pct on the bid report, as investors bet a deal could boost the Indian brand.

 The stock was among the top percentage gainers in the main index.